YOU WANT TO APPLY FOR

 Cons of Studying in Canada:

 - Lack of private secular university: there is the only one secular private university in Canada, founded in 2007, and still has watchful eyes by the government.
 All institutes in Canada, are thus public institutions having their own mandate.
-If you want to get in an institution where mandate is self-dependent and not funding, or an institute of high rank with lower than 5,000 enrollment, Canada is not suitable.
+Canada is not suitable if you are looking for an institution which follow the no scholarship mandate, self-reliant policy and join an institution or a high-ranking institute that has less than 5,000 enrolled students.

 - The Health Care System: Canada has an a good health care system however, the waiting time for catering minor injuries or condition and elective surgeries can be very long.
 Although Canada has an effective health care system, far better than most countries but it can be time consuming which is why it is here in the cons list.